-As mentioned, Manila is a destination that can be enjoyed all year round.
+Manila is a destination that can be enjoyed all year round.
 But if you don’t like hoards of people, avoid visiting during the holiday season.
 During Holy Week, usually between March and April, most establishments will be closed.
 The travel hubs will be very busy as locals take this week-long vacation to visit their loved ones in their respective hometowns or provinces.

 Transferring between airport terminals can be done by riding a free shuttle bus that runs every 15 minutes.
 Going out of the airport, you must hail a taxi cab right outside the arrival bays, book a car service via an app, or arrange to be picked up by a private car.

-Being a densely populated city, Manila, and the rest of its neighboring cities, are crowded especially during weekdays when most people are out for work.
+Being a densely populated city, Manila, and the rest of its neighboring cities, are crowded, especially during weekdays when most people are out for work.
 Always keep your valuables close to you and be mindful of your surroundings.
-Pickpocketing is rampant, especially when inside public transportation or crowded places.
+Pickpocketing is rampant, especially when inside public transportation or in crowded places.
 At night, avoid walking around streets and neighborhoods that are unfamiliar to you or are away from major commercial establishments.

 The best way to reach your desired destinations or attractions around Manila is by hailing a cab or using a car booking app.
 If you use the former, make sure to tell the driver to use the meter instead of paying a fixed price.
-Using an app is a safer, more reliable, but most often a more expensive option.
+Using an app is a safer, more reliable, but more often a more expensive option.

 If you are up for the challenge, immerse yourself in the everyday action of Manila by riding public transport.
 Buses ply along major highways, and given the places it could take you, the fare is incredibly cheap.
-The sign boards can be confusing so make sure to do your research or ask some locals before choosing to ride one.
+The sign boards can be confusing, so make sure to do your research or ask some locals before choosing to ride one.
 You can also find jeepneys, those multi-colored, open-air vehicles that can fit up to 20 passengers, along major streets and inner neighborhoods.
-But like buses, the sign boards can get confusing.
+But, like buses, the sign boards can get confusing.

-Manila has 3 operating monorails namely Manila Metro Rail Transit (MRT), Light Rail Transit 1 (LRT 1), and Light Rail Transit 2 (LRT 2).
+Manila has 3 operating monorails: Manila Metro Rail Transit (MRT), Light Rail Transit 1 (LRT 1), and Light Rail Transit 2 (LRT 2).
 These trains traverse major highways and can reach different cities in Manila, so they are a great option for commuting.
 However, expect long lines and be shoulder-to-shoulder with other passengers during peak hours in the morning and early evening.

 For amazing nightlife, there are three well-known spots around Manila that you should check out.
-Bonifacio Global City is home to top-notch bars and super clubs; Makati CBD is dotted with speakeasies and quaint cafes that turn into crowded dance floors at night; and Quezon City has famous streets lined with comedy bars, drinking pubs, and dance clubs.
+Bonifacio Global City is home to top-notch bars and super clubs; Makati CBD is dotted with speakeasies and quaint cafés that turn into crowded dance floors at night; and Quezon City has famous streets lined with comedy bars, drinking pubs, and dance clubs.

 Drinking in public has been banned in major cities, but visitors should still expect to see individuals or groups chugging down beers by the street in inner neighborhoods.
-It is best to keep the drinking and dancing inside bar and club premises.
+It is best to keep the drinking and dancing inside the bar and club premises.

 Most entertainment and cultural enclaves are concentrated in the cities of Manila and Pasay.
 The former is home to heritage museums, parks, and performing arts centers.
 Pasay, on the other hand, is where you can find luxury hotels with casinos and entertainment centers inside their complexes.

-What once was a sleepy neighborhood at the edge of the Makati business district has now become a hip, multicultural community with an amazing nightlife.
-Poblacion is where you should stay if you wish to meet fellow travelers, and go from one pub or restaurant to the next in just a few steps.
+What once was a sleepy neighborhood at the edge of the Makati business district has now become a hip, multicultural community with amazing nightlife.
+Poblacion is where you should stay if you wish to meet fellow travelers and go from one pub or restaurant to the next in just a few steps.